Sign Up to Take the H2Otel Challenge

 - Assess water use and savings opportunities;

-The Challenge is designed for use by any individual facility with five rooms or more, but hotel chains and management groups can also sign up their individual facilities.
+The Challenge is designed for any individual hotel with five rooms or more.
+Hotel chains and management groups can sign up their individual facilities.
+All hotels that sign up will benefit from the following free resources:

-- Case studies and lessons learned from other hotels facing the same issues.
+- Case studies and lessons learned from other hotels that successfully saved water.

-- EPA WaterSense will use the information provided in the Pledge form to send periodic emails that relate to the WaterSense H2Otel Challenge.
+- EPA WaterSense will use the information provided in the sign up form to send periodic emails that relate to the WaterSense H2Otel Challenge.

 - The organization will not construe, claim, nor imply that its participation in the EPA WaterSense H2Otel Challenge constitutes federal government (EPA) approval, acceptance, or endorsement of anything other than the organization's commitment to the Challenge.